TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 Upon calling :bash:`ddev config` DDEV automatically created a database for you.
 DDEV also created a file called :file:`config/system/additional.php` in which it stored the database credentials for you.

-During the installation setup process TYPO3 created all the tables it needed.
-If you want to have a look at the database, you can run the following command:

-..  code-block:: bash

-    ddev launch -p

 Sending E-Mail
 --------------